magento/devdocs/guides/v2.3/graphql/product/product-interface.md

 ### ProductDiscount object {#ProductDiscount}

 The `ProductDiscount` object indicates whether the discount applied to a product is fixed amount, such as $5, or a percentage, such as 10%.
+The discount originates from special pricing or a catalog price rule.

 Attribute |  Data Type | Description
 --- | --- | ---
-`amount_off` | Float | The discount expressed as a fixed amount `percent_off` | Float | The discount expressed as a percentage
+`amount_off` | Float | The actual value of the discount `percent_off` | Float | The discount expressed as a percentage

 ### Price object {#Price}